- Start date: September

 - specialist course reflecting current diversity in global marketing practice

 - acquire new skills and enhance your existing experience

 - study within a student cohort from across the globe

 - programme reflects the dynamic and technologically innovative nature of contemporary marketing, spanning private, public and third sectors

 Why this course?

-The International Marketing Programme is designed as a specialist course for those who want to build on a previous business and marketing degree and study Marketing at an advanced level.
+The International Marketing programme is a specialist course for those who want to build on a previous business and marketing degree and study marketing at an advanced level.
 It’s also appropriate for recent business graduates or established executives who are seeking either to acquire new skills or supplement the skills they have developed in a practical context.

-The course features a wide choice of elective subjects; many include international dimensions, reflecting the current diversity in global marketing practice.
-The course has many value added features including but not limited to:
+A wide choice of elective subjects includes many with international dimensions, reflecting the current diversity in global marketing practice.
+Key features of the course include:

 - high-calibre industry collaboration